About

 2018 Reproduction, Art, Struggle · Reading group w/ Common Study · Somerset House Studios · London

-2017 Soul-Less-Ness · Curriculum for sound, voice and performance · Included workshops, listening sessions and other interventions with invited participants such as Holly Pester, Sally O’Reilly, Andrea Arnold and Chris Jones (from Ultrared) · Open School East · London
+2017 Soul-Less-Ness · Curriculum for sound, voice and performance · Included workshops, listening sessions and other interventions with invited participants such as Holly Pester, Sally O’Reilly, Andrea Arnold and Chris Jones (Ultrared) · Open School East · London

 Programming